garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Support for reuse.md

 		- you can plug/unplug without breaking the application (replacing 1 part without affecting the others)

 - Large organizations may have many internal products that all depend on a similar [[core service]]
+- Would like to be able to build functionality once, reuse in many places